celestiaorg/docs/developers/blobstreamx-proof-queries.md

 }
 ```

-- `tupleRootNonce`: the nonce at which Blobstream committed to the batch containing
+- `tupleRootNonce`: the nonce at which BlobstreamX committed to the batch containing
   the block containing the data.
 - `tuple`: the `DataRootTuple` of the block: